| Product Alerts

 SEATTLE - Look out for

+bootleg pesticides that could threaten the health of your pet.
 The government is ordering pet stores across the country to stop

 selling pet pesticides that have been smuggled into the U.S. under two

+popular brand names - Frontline and Advantage.
 The very product designed to protect dogs and cats from fleas and ticks

+could be doing more harm than good.
 According to the Environmental Protection Agency, "The boxes look the

 same between the counterfeit product and the EPA registered product."
 It